kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 It is very cumbersome to make changes or bugfixes in cAdvisor, because that then needs to be vendored back into kubernetes.

-CAdvisor is structured to collect metrics on an interval, which is appropriate for a stand-alone metrics collector.
+cAdvisor is structured to collect metrics on an interval, which is appropriate for a stand-alone metrics collector.
 However, many functions in the kubelet are latency-sensitive (eviction, for example), and would benifit from a more "On-Demand" metrics collection design.

 ### Proposal